marko-js/micro-frame/src/components/micro-frame-sse/README.md

   // logic to fetch slot ID and html_content from event return [slot, html_content];

-  // if the ifDone flag is set to true, slot will be closed after reading.
+  // if the isDone flag is set to true, slot will be closed after reading.
-  // const ifDone = true;
+  // const isDone = true;
-  // return [slot, html_content, ifDone];
+  // return [slot, html_content, isDone];
 } />
 ```